Originally published by 12th Man Technology.

 Even with a surge protector extending the length of your charger, it’s likely it won’t reach the top of your lofted dorm bed.
 A six-foot braided charger will allow you to charge your phone while you lay in bed on TikTok, and its woven structure will prevent tears and frays.

 You’re going to spend a lot of time on your laptop, but that doesn’t have to cost you your posture and productivity.
 A laptop riser takes the strain off of your wrists, encourages a better posture, and helps your laptop be more productive through increased airflow and temperature control.

 Nothing is more distracting than having dust and crumbs on your keyboard.
 The good news is that this problem has an easy and quick fix; the Falcon Dust-Off Gas Duster Can is safe to use to clean the surface of your devices and will last you all semester.

 Backing up your assignments and files can save you in situations where your laptop has unexpected issues or damage.
-Using an external hard drive can help keep your assignments organized, safe, and your computer storage cleared up.
+Using an external hard drive can help keep your assignments organized, and safe, and your computer storage cleared up.

 Using a keypad during a lengthy study session can get tiresome.
-By getting an optical mouse, you can have more precise control on your programs and take a break from endlessly scrolling on your keypad.
+By getting an optical mouse, you can have more precise control over your programs and take a break from endlessly scrolling on your keypad.

 Noise-canceling headphones are a necessity when you’re trying to focus on your assignments and study.
-Not only do the Apple Airpods Pro® have active noise cancellation, but they also offer a customizable fit for maximum comfort you’ll want during those midterm week all-nighters.
+Not only does the Apple Airpods Pro® have active noise cancellation, but they also offer a customizable fit for maximum comfort you’ll want during those midterm week all-nighters.